-Hamra Farm was acquired by our founder Gustaf de Laval in 1894.
-He was an entrepreneur and innovator (37 companies; 92 Swedish patents) and bought the farm to have somewhere to test his new products.
-He wanted his farm to produce the best milk available as well as provide knowledge to his customers and is responsible for opening an environmental school on the property.
+Hamra Farm was acquired by our founder Gustaf de Laval and AB Separator in 1894.
+He was an entrepreneur and innovator, and he started more than 30 companies and took more than 90 Swedish patents during his lifetime.
+He bought Hamra Farm to have somewhere to test his new products.
+He wanted his farm to produce the best milk available as well as provide knowledge to his customers.

 Other interesting historical buildings at Hamra are: